 Get in touch

-Blog > Japan > Onsen dos & don'ts
+Blog > Japan > Hot spring etiquette: dos & don'ts for onsen & sento

 The hot spring bathing culture is one of Japan’s greatest pleasures, but it’s also one of the more intimidating things that Westerners can do there.
-Our quick guide to onsen etiquette will help you brush up before you take the plunge!
+It may be something to do with the compulsory communal nudity, but working out the etiquette involved can feel tricky without a few guidelines.
+Our quick guide to onsen and sento etiquette will help you brush up before you take the plunge.

 No tattoos

-This might seem unfair given how commonplace they are in the West, but in Japan tattoos mean gangs - their association with Yakuza is so strong that in many onsen even the smallest tattoo will have you barred from entry.
-Some onsens are more liberal with foreign visitors, and some will let you cover compact tats with a skin-coloured plaster, but larger areas like sleeves and full back art will likely be a problem.
+This might seem surprising given how commonplace tattoos have become, but in Japan their association with yakuza is so strong that, in many onsen, even the smallest tattoo will have you barred from the public baths.
+Some onsen are more liberal, and some will let you cover compact tats with a skin-coloured plaster, but larger areas like sleeves and full back art are likely to be a problem.
 If you’re covered in ink and still want to experience an onsen, look for one with private baths.

 Do: